d-krupke/cpsat-primer/README.md

 In this chapter, we will explore various coding patterns that help you structure your implementations for optimization problems using CP-SAT.
 These patterns become especially useful when working on complex problems that need to be solved continuously and potentially under changing requirements.
+While we specifically focus on CP-SAT's Python API, many patterns can be adapted to other solvers and languages.

 In many cases, specifying the model and solving it is sufficient without the need for careful structuring.
 However, there are situations where your models